hoodiehq/editorial/documents/Twitter-process.md

 #How you can help

 1. ##Join our Trello Board
-Sign up for Trello and request membership to our board [Hoodie Trello Board](Trello board @Hoodie - https://trello.com/b/4GsMspPl/hoodie.)
+Sign up for Trello and request membership to our board [Trello board @Hoodie](https://trello.com/b/4GsMspPl/hoodie.)

 2. ##Propose Content
 Propose content by adding a card to the defined lists together with a proposed date and time for the content.